NVIDIA-Merlin/Transformers4Rec/docs/source/core_features.md

 )
 ```

+### Outputs

+NVTabular outputs parquet files with the preprocessed data.
+The parquet files can be (Hive) partitioned by a categorical column (e.g. day, company).

+**TODO: Include code snippet on how to save the output parquet files partitioned by a column**

+NVTabular also outputs a schema of the parquet columns in Profobuf Text format, e.g. including the cardinality of categorical features, the max squence length for sequential features and tags that can be associated to features (e.g. to indicate what is the item id, what are item and user features, what are categorical or continuous features).
+You can see [here](../../tests/assets/yoochoose/schema.pbtxt) an example of such schema in Protobuf Text format.
+P.s.
+If you don't use NVTabular to preprocess your data, you can generate the Schema via code.

+**TODO: Include code snippet of how to define the Schema manualy using code**

 The NVTabular workflow can be saved after `workflow.fit()` is called, so that the same preproc workflow can be applied to new input data, either in batch or online (via integration with Triton Inference Server), described in the next section.

+**TODO: Include code snippet on how to save the NVTabular workflow**

 ## Integration with Triton Inference Server